sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 If you are using DistCP for a large backup to/from a S3Guarded bucket, it is actually possible to increase the capacity for the duration of the operation.

+##  <a name="coding"> Best Practises for Code

+Here are some best practises if you are writing applications to work with S3 or any other object store through the Hadoop APIs.

+Use `listFiles(path, recursive)` over `listStatus(path)`.
+The recursive `listFiles()` call can enumerate all dependents of a path in a single LIST call, irrespective of how deep the path is.
+In contrast, any directory tree-walk implemented in the client is issuing multiple HTTP requests to scan each directory, all the way down.

+Cache the outcome of `getFileStats()`, rather than repeatedly ask for it.
+That includes using `isFile()`, `isDirectory()`, which are simply wrappers around `getFileStatus()`.

+Don't immediately look for a file with a `getFileStatus()` or listing call after creating it, or try to read it immediately.
+This is where eventual consistency problems surface: the data may not yet be visible.

+Rely on `FileNotFoundException` being raised if the source of an operation is missing, rather than implementing your own probe for the file before conditionally calling the operation.

+### `rename()`

+Avoid any algorithm which uploads data into a temporary file and then uses `rename()` to commit it into place with a final path.
+On HDFS this offers a fast commit operation.
+With S3, Wasb and other object stores, you can write straight to the destination, knowing that the file isn't visible until you close the write: the write itself is atomic.

+The `rename()` operation may return `false` if the source is missing; this is a weakness in the API.
+Consider a check before calling rename, and if/when a new rename() call is made public, switch to it.

+### `delete(path, recursive)`

+Keep in mind that `delete(path, recursive)` is a no-op if the path does not exist, so there's no need to have a check for the path existing before you call it.

+`delete()` is often used as a cleanup operation.
+With an object store this is slow, and may cause problems if the caller expects an immediate response.
+For example, a thread may block so long that other liveness checks start to fail.
+Consider spawning off an executor thread to do these background cleanup operations.